George W. Mundy

-George W. Mundy (April 7, 1905 – 2000) was an American lieutenant general and Legion of Merit recipient.
+George Warren Mundy (April 7, 1905 – March 3, 2000) was an American lieutenant general and Legion of Merit recipient.

 Early life

 Mundy was born on August 7, 1905, in Cedartown, Georgia.
 From 1923 to 1924 he attended Emory University after which he joined United States Military Academy at West Point from which he obtained his bachelor's degree in 1928.
 During that time, his classmates were future generals such as William H. Tunner, Samuel E. Anderson, and Emmett O'Donnell Jr. After the graduation he was committed to the post of Second lieutenant of the Field Artillery on July 9.

 Career

 Early career

 In July 1928 George Mundy took pilot training in Brooks and Kelly Field, Texas.
 There, he flew PT-3, DH-4, P-l, A-3, and B-2 aircraft.
 By 1929 he was transferred to the United States Army Air Corps where he met Curtis Lemay and become his friend for life.

 From October 1929 till September 1930 he took training at the Army Air Force Technical School in Chanute Air Force Base, Illinois.
 Following the training he joined 3d Operations Group in 1931.
 On March 2, 1934, he was promoted to first lieutenant and with that rank married Suzanne Buck.

 In January 1935, Mundy was relocated to the Philippines where he worked as squadron officer with the 4th Composite Group and its 2nd Observation Squadron at Nichols Field.
 From December 1936 to January 1939 he was a staff officer of the 3d Operations Group at Barksdale, Louisiana and then the same year joined the United States Army Air Forces Technical School in Maxwell Field at Montgomery, Alabama.